light-ripple/Ripple-Auto-Installer/README.md

 This project gives you a base and foundation if you're willing to setup your own Ripple instance.
 You’re to think for yourself.
 Ripple is not a stack system where Ripple/I document everything so you’ll need a basic understanding of how full stack web applications and unix or GNU/Linux systems work to be able to set up Ripple properly and work out with problems efficiently when necessary.<br>
 * Check out <a href="https://github.com/Uniminin/Light-Ripple-Windows/">Light-Ripple-Windows</a> if you want to host a local Ripple instance on your windows system.</a>
 * You might want to look at Ripple's wiki(old): https://github.com/osuripple/ripple/wiki/How-to-setup-ripple
-* Ripple Too Hard? aka "I am incompetent" then Try Gulag (dev-friendly osu! server): https://github.com/cmyui/gulag
+* Ripple Too Hard? aka you're **incompetent** then Try Gulag (dev-friendly osu! server): https://github.com/cmyui/gulag
 * Note: The Script has not been fully tested (100%) properly.
 Bugs may be expected, Report it <a href="https://github.com/Uniminin/Ripple-Auto-Installer#contact">Contact</a>.